Grayda/GameCollector/README.md

 GameCollector is a Laravel-based web app that lets you store information about your video game collection.

+# Features

+ * Uses [Laravel Nova](https://nova.laravel.com) for a robust front-end
+ * Has lots of fields useful for collectors and sellers, including:
+   * When and where you bought an item and how much it cost you.
+   * The condition of the item
+   * Metadata field so you can add arbitrary information such as publisher, serial numbers, CD keys etc.
+   * Tags for marking things as on your wishlist, reproduction, games you've played / are playing
+ * Upload images for each item so you can see what you have, what condition it's in, and so on.
+Also great for preserving game manuals, insets and such.
+ * Create collections.
+They can be as broad as "All my Pokémon Games", or as specific as "Games bought at a garage sale on June 29th 2019"
+ * Search to quickly find a game, tag, note or almost anything else about the game.

 # Requirements

  * PHP 7.2